How Many Ounces Is 160ml

 Why "Approximately"?
 The Importance of Precision

 The conversion above uses an approximate conversion factor.
+Day to day, for most everyday purposes, the approximation is perfectly adequate.
 The precise value is slightly different depending on the definition of the fluid ounce used (there are slight variations depending on the country).
-For most everyday purposes, the approximation is perfectly adequate.
-However, in scientific or medical contexts where high accuracy is essential, a more precise conversion factor might be necessary.
+Still, in scientific or medical contexts where high accuracy is essential, a more precise conversion factor might be necessary.

 Detailed Breakdown of the Conversion Process